ZexiXin/CYBR8480_Semester_Project/README.md

 User authentication mechanism will be provided while our customer wants to contact question services.
 It is using the Firebase Backend-as-a-Service (Baas) to process user's credential authorization.
 Individual can only access his/her own messages along with those response from customer support, so the privacy will be guaranteed.

 #### Sub-component 1.1 User Login
-Each existed user in the backend has to log in before they can directly send and check the commincating message between himseld/herseld with our client service.
+Each existed user in the backend has to log in before they can directly send and check the communication message between himself/herself with our client service.
 We are using HTTPS protocol to build the connection, and user's login is not complicated.
 Just provide their email address and personal chosen password (which should at least 6 characters).

 #### Sub-component 1.2 User Register
 If there is a new user that the backend has not stored his/her information, the mobile app will prompt this user to do a simple registration with nickname, email, and password.